 Learning actions, or cognitive actions.
 How to Think Visually.
 How to Think Visually Using Visual Analogies infographic from Anna Vital gives a great variety of examples for anyone to use when you create your own graphics.

 It begins with the most recognizable visuals, circle graphs and diagrams.
+Further down are abstract analogies.
+They are reminiscent of physical objects, but they are simplified and abstract.
+Next, we have regular analogies that look like the physical objects you are familiar with.
+The final category are allegories.
 Visual note taking is back and it has a cool history.
 You may have seen them at the last conference or big corporate meeting you attended: beautifully hand drawn notes that summarize big ideas using simple visuals.

 It’s a way to expand your range and capacity by going beyond the linear world of the written word, list and spreadsheet, and entering the non-linear world of complex spacial relationships, networks, maps and diagrams.
 It’s also about using tools — like pen and paper, index cards and software tools — to externalize your internal thinking processes, making them more clear, explicit and actionable.
 Why is visual thinking important?
 The Learning Spy - Hexagonal Learning.
 The Question Game: A Playful Way To Teach Critical Thinking.
-The Question Game by Sophie Wrobel, geist.avesophos.de The Question Game: A Playful Way To Teach Critical Thinking Big idea: Teaching kids to ask smart questions on their own A four-year-old asks on average about 400 questions per day, and an adult hardly asks any.
+The Question Game by Sophie Wrobel, geist.avesophos.de The Question Game: A Playful Way To Teach Critical Thinking Big idea: Teaching kids to ask smart questions on their own.